-MWM is at the forefront of guiding companies, developers, and investors across the breadth of legal and regulatory issues arising from the rapid development, commercialization and use of generative AI platforms and applications.
+MWM is at the forefront of guiding companies, developers, and investors across the breadth of legal and regulatory issues arising from the rapid commercialization and use of generative AI platforms and applications.

 Written as a column for Daily Journal by MWM’s Kristin Kosinski Current and future uses of trademarks in Artificial Intelligence (AI) systems could implicate federal trademark law; however, not all scenarios will result in a violation of the Latham Act, nor will they always be immune from such claims.
 The intersection of AI and trademarks